PrathameshTanavade/PrathameshTanavade/README.md

 ### Hi there 👋
+Welcome to my Github profile.

+I am an aspiring Data Engineer who is also driven by curiosity.
+I have utilised  python, pandas, pyspark, mongodb ,SQL etc in implementing projects that I think are somewhat reflective of actual workload in a professional environment.
 <!--
 **PrathameshTanavade/PrathameshTanavade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.